-Step 3: Then, bound Strep-tag® II protein is gently eluted by adding wash buffer containing additionally 2.5 mM desthiobiotin (Buffer E) which specifically competes for the biotin binding pocket.
+Step 3: Bound Strep-tag®II fusion proteins are then gently eluted by adding wash buffer supplemented with 2.5 mM desthiobiotin (Buffer E), which specifically competes for the biotin binding pocket.

 Steps 4: To regenerate the column the yellow azo dye HABA (2- [4’-hydroxy-benzeneazo] benzoic acid) is added (buffer R) in excess to displace desthiobiotin from the binding pocket.
 Once HABA binds to the binding site, the color turns to red conveniently indicating the regeneration and activity status of the column.